The Keepers of the Vine

 At 10 years he brought great shame upon his parents by being expelled from Sunday School for making the teacher cry, which wouldn’t have been so bad except his Dad was the minister…

 He ran away from the embarrassment he caused and went farming in the King Country.
 In 1993 he met Donna, and after a whirlwind romance involving surfing trips and car crashes, she finally agreed to marry him.

 The following years saw him employed as a teacher, youth worker, life-skill educator, national director, writer and father – the latter being his greatest achievement yet!

-Now sometime in the not-so-new millenium, he can be found living in a secret rural location on the east coast of the Coromandel fullfilling his life-long dream of being an enigma.
+Now sometime in the not-so-new millenium, he can be found living in a secret rural location on the east coast of the Coromandel fulfilling his life-long dream of being an enigma.

-When Mike’s not doing Grapevine stuff or farming, you’ll find him beekeeping, guiding outdoor adventures with Wildman or Creating Tracks, surfing, going downhill on his mountain bike, hunting, fishing, or hanging out with his wife Donna and their four crazy teenagers … (PHEW!)
+When Mike’s not doing Grapevine stuff or farming, you’ll find him beekeeping, guiding outdoor adventures with Wildman or Creating Tracks, surfing, riding his mountain bike, hunting, fishing, or hanging out with his wife Donna and their four crazy teenagers … (PHEW!)